▶︎ ▶︎ participation

 participation in politics

-· participation for all · assess & develop · 9 'building blocks' · the problem · the way out · from conflicts to participation · participate! · two paths · cases, examples, ideas · once here, it stays ▶︎ ▶︎
+· participation for all · assess & develop · 9 'building blocks' · the problem · the way out · from conflicts to participation · participate! · two paths · cases, developments, examples, ideas · once here, it stays ▶︎ ▶︎

-participation – once here, it stays
+once here, it stays

-– throughout society – in politics as well
+– throughout society

 direct participation in direct democracy